gorango/ai-tool-retriever/README.md

 pnpm add ai-tool-retriever @xenova/transformers
 ```

 > **Note:** `@xenova/transformers` is a `peerDependency`.
-It is required for the default in-memory functionality.
-Advanced users who provide their own custom vector store do not need to install it and can safely ignore any peer dependency warnings from the package manager.
+It is required for the default local embedding functionality.
+If you provide your own custom `embeddingProvider` (e.g., to use an API like OpenAI), you do not need to install it and can safely ignore any peer dependency warnings from the package manager.

 ### Quick Start

-The first time you use the retriever, it will download and cache the embedding model (`~260MB`).
+The first time you use the retriever with the default settings, it will download and cache the embedding model (`~260MB`).
 This is a one-time operation.

+> **Note:** You can also [bring your own embedding provider](#using-a-custom-embedding-provider) by implementing a simple `EmbeddingProvider` interface.

 ```typescript
 import { ToolRetriever, ToolDefinition } from "ai-tool-retriever";